A-Adegite/tb-isoniazid-mutation-analysis/README.md

 ## 📦 Data Access

-Due to GitHub file size restrictions, input FASTQ files, reference genome files, and intermediate outputs are **not included** in this repository.
+Due to GitHub file size restrictions, input FASTQ files and intermediate outputs are **not included** in this repository.

 To obtain the required data: